East Mackay, Queensland: Education

-Victoria Park State School is a government primary (Early Childhood-6) school for boys and girls at 15 Goldsmith Street (21.1477°S 149.1939°E).
+Victoria Park State School is a government primary (Early Childhood to Year 6) school for boys and girls at 15 Goldsmith Street (21.1477°S 149.1939°E).
 In 2016, the school had an enrolment of 612 students with 48 teachers (45 full-time equivalent) and 36 non-teaching staff (23 full-time equivalent).
 In 2018, the school had an enrolment of 643 students with 51 teachers (47 full-time equivalent) and 43 non-teaching staff (27 full-time equivalent).
 It includes a special education program.

-Mackay Positive Learning Centre is a specific-purpose primary and secondary (6-12) school at Shakespeare Street (21.1486°S 149.1947°E).
+Mackay Positive Learning Centre is a specific-purpose primary and secondary (6–12) school at Shakespeare Street (21.1486°S 149.1947°E).
 The role of Positive Learning Centres is to re-engage with school-age children who need intervention to enable them to return to conventional schooling or to transition into vocational training.

 Amenities

 The Bluewater Trail which connects a number of popular recreation areas passes through East Mackay roughly following the riverside and coastline.

 Queens Park at Goldsmith Street has a number of amenities including an orchid house, a band rotunda, a cricket pitch, picnic tables and playgrounds.
 A number of areas in the park can be hired for weddings.